Paulding County DUI Lawyer - Paulding County DUI Attorney

 PAULDING COUNTY COURT SYSTEM

-If you are arrested in unincorporated Paulding County, your DUI case will begin in Paulding County Probate Court.
-In Probate Court, your case may be resolved in one of several ways: A plea to DUI or to a lesser charge, or with a bench trial -- a trial in which the judge alone decides whether you are guilty or innocent.
-If you wish to have a trial by jury, you may request this in Probate Court, and your case will be transferred from Probate Court to Superior Court.
+If you are arrested for DUI in Paulding County, your DUI case will begin in Paulding County State Court.
+In State Court, your case may be resolved in one of several ways: A plea to DUI or to a lesser charge, or with a bench trial -- a trial in which the judge alone decides whether you are guilty or innocent.
+If you wish to have a trial by jury, you may request this in State Court, and your case will be heard in State Court.
+However, if you are charged with felony DUI, your case will proceed in Paulding County Superior court.

 If you are not represented by an attorney, you have several options at arraignment.
 You may: